The Ultimate Writer Self-Care Checklist

 20. Keep a notebook–or even a Google Doc–ready specifically so you can jot down other great ideas you have when writing other things.

 21. Reread your previous work and pick out your favorite phrase, sentence, or word.
-Make a note, voice audio, video, or other media about why you like it.
+As you go, take a note, voice audio, video, or other media about why you like it.

 22. Cosplay your current MC or writing period.